jenunes/katacoda-scenarios/challenge-connecting-local-mongodb-instance/step4.md

 All right!
-Per the last step, you should be connect into the instance.
+Per the last step, you should be connected to the instance.
-With that done you can explore the internal estructure.
+With that done you can explore the internal structure.

-Once connected, the mongo shell has **several buil-in commands** that you can use during the tasks.
+Once connected, the mongo shell has **several built-in commands** that you can use during the tasks.

 ## Listing database:
 - Let's start by printing a list of all available databases: